Back Blog

 Marv Levy: A Poorly-Timed Exit

-Marv Levy’s dismissal from the Kansas City Chiefs in 1982 is often cited as one of the most regrettable firings in NFL history.
+Marv Levy’s dismissal from the Kansas City Chiefs in 1982 is often cited as one of the dumbest NFL coach firings in history.
 Levy had been the head coach of the Chiefs for five seasons, during which time the team had shown consistent improvement.
-However, after a strike-shortened season he was dismissed, a decision that was later regretted by the Chiefs’ management.
+However, after a strike-shortened season, he was dismissed, a decision that was later regretted by the Chiefs’ management.

 Paul Brown: Out the Door in Cleveland

-In 1962, the Cleveland Browns made a decision that sent ripples through the NFL when 35-year-old owner Art Modell fired Paul Brown.
+In 1962, the Cleveland Browns, who incidentally hold the record for NFL head coach firings, shocked fans when owner Art Modell fired coach Paul Brown.
 Brown had led Cleveland to three NFL championships, an impressive feat that seemingly wasn’t enough to secure his position.
 The firing was widely criticized, as Brown was a proven leader who brought consistent success to the team.

 After he was fired, Brown moved to cross-state rival Cincinnati Bengals, where he led the team to the playoffs in three different seasons.
 His remarkable career was later recognized with his induction into the Hall of Fame.
 In retrospect, the decision to fire Brown is viewed by many as a misstep from the Cleveland Browns, although for many fans, that’s putting it lightly.